Jabulani-N/holbertonschool-printf/README.md

 # holbertonschool-printf
-Practical exercise in collaboration and function creation
+Practical exercise in collaboration and function creation of the variadic   function printf